HtetLinMaung/starless-server/README.md

 ## Installation

-Before installing, download and install Node.js.
-Node.js 0.10 or higher is required.

 If this is a brand new project, make sure to create a package.json first with the npm init command.

 Installation is done using the npm install command: